The Byblos campus is home to two separate residence halls: Suzy Saba and a team of assistants manage the three dormitories.

 - Small Apartment: A two-bedroom apartment (84m2) for two to four students.
 Each apartment consists of two standard rooms, with a shared living room and a fully equipped kitchenette.

 - Large Apartment: A two-bedroom apartment (120m2) for two to four students.
 Each apartment consists of two standard rooms, a large common living/dining room and a fully equipped kitchenette.
 It also contains a washer/dryer.

 - Dorm C, owned and operated by University Housing, is off campus, just a few minutes’ walk (above Malik’s bookshop).
-Dorm C is available to men only and offers apartment-style living complete with kitchenettes, living/dining rooms, study rooms, lounge facilities and a baby-foot.
+Dorm C offers apartment-style living complete with kitchenettes, living/dining rooms, study rooms, lounge facilities and a baby-foot.

 All settings provide comfortable accommodations that meet students’ academic and social needs.
 Wireless Internet, cable, and individual air conditioning are available in all rooms.
 The halls also provide cleaning and maintenance services, 24-hour security, kitchen and laundry facilities, lounge facilities equipped with cable TV, DVD player, play station, computers, free Internet access, billiard/baby-foot, and vending machines.
 The common areas (hallways, lounges, common rooms, elevators, and parking lots) are all monitored round-the-clock by CCTVs.
 All the apartments have a living room and a fully equipped kitchenette.
 A free shuttle service is provided between Dorm C and the campus.

 Student resident assistants live on-site and help familiarize residents with the buildings and available resources as well as hall policies.

 Because space is limited, students who wish to reside on campus must submit an application within the set dates.